-- 1. Faculty will evaluate the applicant's previous academic record.
-The process is highly selective, and takes into account the applicant's academic performance, any disciplinary measures taken, reasons for failing to re-enroll or obtain a leave of absence, potential for eventual completion of the Program, etc; - 2.
-If readmission is granted, the faculty will be prescriptive in addressing prior weaknesses; - 3.
-Students will be readmitted under the rules, regulations, and amendments contained within the Catalog in effect at the time of readmission; - 4.
-Students who are readmitted must retake courses if taken more than five (5) years prior to the readmission date as specified by the Director of the Program; - 5.
-Credits previously accepted for transfer that were earned more than five (5) years prior to the readmission date will not be approved unless they constitute part of a degree already awarded or are approved by the Director of the Program; - 6.
-Upon readmission under a new catalog, the student will have the term specified in the new catalog for degree completion, less the years already accrued under the applicable catalog when first enrolled.
+- 1. Faculty will carefully evaluate the applicant's previous academic performance before making a recommendation. - 2.
+Faculty will be prescriptive at the time of readmission regarding particular requirements to address prior performance challenges. - 3.
+Students will be readmitted under the rules and amendments contained within the Catalog in effect at the time of readmission. - 4.
+Credits previously accepted for transfer that were earned more than seven (7) years prior to the readmission date will not be approved unless they constitute part of a degree already awarded. - 5.
+Upon readmission under a new catalog, the student will have the term specified in the new catalog for degree completion, less the years already accrued under the applicable catalog when first enrolled. - 6.
+Time spent on a duly authorized leave of absence will be excluded from the term for degree completion.
+However, any request for a time extension based on the fact that the student was on a duly authorized leave of absence, has to be submitted in writing and will follow the same procedure as all requests for time extension.

-GENERAL REQUIREMENTS FOR THE DOCTOR OF PHILOSOPHY (Ph.D.)
+GENERAL REQUIREMENTS FOR THE DOCTOR OF PHILOSOPHY (PH.D.)
 DEGREE